D4dis/portfolio_threejs/README.md

 ## Built With

-My personal portfolio <a href="https://daris-3d-portfolio.netlify.app" target="_blank">3D Portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://darisknc.netlify.app/" target="_blank">React Three Portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.